bernicesmu/SMUthRide/README.md

 # SMUthRide
 AY22/23 Sem 1 WAD2 Project
 - Group members: Adrianus, Bernice, Keith, Ken Ming, Regine, Zhe Xiang
+- It is recommended to use a Macbook / macOS and Chrome browser to view our platform

 Visiting the website
 - User is brought to the home page of the webpage on first load.
 This is also the landing page.